apache/mxnet/docs/faq/float16.md

 If you are using images and DataLoader, you can also use a [Cast transform](https://mxnet.incubator.apache.org/api/python/gluon/data.html#mxnet.gluon.data.vision.transforms.Cast).

 3. It is preferable to use **multi_precision mode of optimizer** when training in float16.
-This mode of optimizer maintains a master copy of weights in float32 even when the training (i.e. forward and backward pass) is in float16.
-This helps increase precision of the weight updates and can lead to faster convergence for some networks.
+This mode of optimizer maintains a master copy of the weights in float32 even when the training (i.e. forward and backward pass) is in float16.
+This helps increase precision of the weight updates and can lead to faster convergence in some scenarios.

 ```python
 optimizer = mx.optimizer.create('sgd', multi_precision=True, lr=0.01)
 ```

-You can play around with mixed precision using the image classification example [here](https://github.com/apache/incubator-mxnet/blob/master/example/gluon/image_classification.py).
-We suggest using the Caltech101 dataset option in that example and using a Resnet50_v1 network so you can quickly see the performance improvement and how the accuracy is unaffected.
+You can play around with mixed precision using the image classification [example](https://github.com/apache/incubator-mxnet/blob/master/example/gluon/image_classification.py).
+We suggest using the Caltech101 dataset option in that example and using a ResNet50V1 network so you can quickly see the performance improvement and how the accuracy is unaffected.
 Here's the starter command to run this example.

 ```bash
 python image_classification.py --model resnet50_v1 --dataset caltech101 --gpus 0 --num-worker 30 --dtype float16